Note Some products might not be available in your country or region.

 Press and hold to open Sticky Notes

 When you press and hold the top button, Sticky Notes will open.
-Jot down reminders, doodle away, or note your next big idea.
+Write down reminders, doodle away, or note your next big idea.

 Double-click to open Screen sketch

 When you double-click, screen sketch will open.
-Draw on whatever you're doing on your PC at that moment, or resume a previous screen sketch.
-All sketchpad tools are here, from Stencils to line width to sharing and exporting.
+Draw on the current screen or resume a previous screen sketch.
+All sketchpad tools are here, from stencils to line width to sharing and exporting.

 To change what the top button does when you press it, see Change pen settings.